MrShininnnnn/MrShininnnnn.github.io/index.md

 # About Me
 My friends like to call me **Shining** which is the mandarin phonetic symbols of my Chinese name, rather than anything listed [here](https://en.wikipedia.org/wiki/Shining).
 There are often five letters "n" at the end of my account name, as well as the email address, to avoid being used.

-I'm a senior algorithm engineer at [Alibaba Group](https://s.alibaba.com ) where I collaborate with the team to research on cutting edge innovation of NLP in security.
-Before that, I was a machine learning engineer at [Learnable](https://www.linkedin.com/company/learnable-ai/about/) where I'm in charge of the NLP team and responsible for several researches and productions such as language modeling, semantic parsing, and OCR post-processing.
+I'm a senior algorithm engineer at [Alibaba Group](https://s.alibaba.com) where I collaborate with the team to research on cutting edge innovation of NLP in security.
+Before that, I was a machine learning engineer at [Learnable](https://www.learnable.ai/#/) where I'm in charge of the NLP team and responsible for several researches and productions such as language modeling, semantic parsing, and text post-processing.
 I'm also a graduate student learning Applied Data Science in the [School of Information Studies](https://ischool.syr.edu/) at [Syracuse University](https://www.syracuse.edu), as well as Computer Science in the [College of Computing](https://cc.gatech.edu) at [Georgia Institute of Technology](https://www.gatech.edu).
 I received my M.S. in Management and Systems in the [School of Professional Studies](https://www.sps.nyu.edu/) at [New York University](https://www.nyu.edu), and my Bachelor's degree from [Donghua University](http://english.dhu.edu.cn/).

 For any research opportunity in the field of NLP and RL, please feel free to contact me.

-# Activities
+# News
-`10/29/2020` I joined Alibab Group as a senior algorithm engineer.
+`10/29/2020` I joined [Alibaba Group](https://s.alibaba.com) as a senior algorithm engineer.
-`09/15/2020` Our work Recurrent Inference in Text Editing was accepted to appear in _Findings of EMNLP 2020_.
+`09/15/2020` Our work [Recurrent Inference in Text Editing](https://arxiv.org/abs/2009.12643) was accepted to appear in [_Findings of EMNLP 2020_](https://2020.emnlp.org/papers/findings).
-`10/22/2019` I presented our work The Impact of Emotion On Social Media Content Consumption: Evidence From Video Analysis On Live Streaming Platforms in _INFORMS Annual Meeting 2019_.
+`10/22/2019` I presented our work The Impact of Emotion On Social Media Content Consumption: Evidence From Video Analysis On Live Streaming Platforms in [_INFORMS Annual Meeting 2019_](http://meetings2.informs.org/wordpress/seattle2019/).
 `09/01/2019` I launched the Shining Lab in Shanghai to research on cutting edge innovation in AI.
-`07/28/2018` I started working as a machine learning engineer at [Learnable](https://www.linkedin.com/company/learnable-ai/about/).
+`07/28/2018` I started working as a machine learning engineer at [Learnable](https://www.learnable.ai/#/).
 `07/15/2018` My Master's thesis, _The Relationship of Academic Capital and Altmetrics: Effects of Elsevier Metrics on Mendeley Reader Count_, was passed and authorized for the final hardbound submission.
 `05/16/2018` I graduated from [New York University](https://www.nyu.edu).
 `06/25/2014` I completed 4 years of undergraduate studies and officially graduated from [Donghua University](http://english.dhu.edu.cn/).